Text: Joshua 22

 6. Diffusing Misunderstanding Requires an Ongoing Trust in Each Other.
 Phinehas and the other ten leaders hear the intent, the reasoning, they see the purity of heart in what was done and the misunderstanding is diffused.
 Their trust in the eastern tribes is restored and they return home.
 The tribes of Reuben and Gad and Manasseh are encouraged as well, to the point that they call the altar by the Jordan a new name, they call it ‘Witness’.
 The very object that was the center of misunderstanding became the memorial marker for how misunderstanding was diffused and a way to the Tabernacle was secured.

 Misunderstanding, upsetting the apple cart, it can happen so quickly.
 It will require patience and grace and love and all these things we’ve talked about today.
 It will require the Holy Spirit to lead us past our sin nature and Jesus name to be our ‘Witness’ marker.
-Our access to Jesus is secured by the altar of the cross, this is the bond we have in Christ and to each other.
-Every time misunderstanding is diffused it’s the name of Jesus Christ that what will be proclaimed.
-He is our Witness.
+Our access to Jesus is secured by the altar of the cross, this is the bond we have in Christ and to each other, every time misunderstanding is diffused that’s what will be proclaimed.